aditya-chakma/aditya-chakma/README.md

 <hr>

-**I am passionate Software Engineer with 4 years of experience in professional Enterprise Software development.
+**I am passionate Software Engineer with 4 years of experience in professional enterprise software development.
 Currently I am employeed at [Therap](https://www.therapservices.net/).
 I graduated from Bangladesh University of Engineering and Technology (BUET)**

 - I love backend development and system design
 - I am also interested in Machine Learning, LLM development, and integration